Frequently Asked Questions (FAQs) – Public

 What is the decision based upon?

-The Risk Management staff will review the reports from the State agencies as part of the investigation and analyze the facts before making a decision to pay or deny the claim.
+The Risk Management staff will review the reports from State agencies as part of the investigation and analyze the facts before making a decision to pay or deny the claim.

 What should I do in the meantime?